 By Marc M. Batschkus

-Archiving video footage and other media requires specific features to simplify browsing, searching, and re-use.
-Media production especially profits from archiving by saving production storage and time for finding assets.
-Long-term protection for reference, re-use, and monetisation add to the benefits of a video archive management software.
+Preserving media assets is the main reason for archiving.
+Since archiving is a data migration it frees up space on production storage.
+Archiving video footage, photos and other media requires specific features to simplify browsing, searching, and re-use.
+Media production especially profits from archiving by saving production storage.
+Digital asset management features help to save time finding assets.
+Long-term protection for reference, re-use, and monetisation add to the benefits of a video and media archive management software.

 What to Look for in a Video Archive Management Software

 Feature #1: Easy to install and run